 The medication can help ward off cravings, too, he says.
 When you have alcohol use disorder, just thinking about alcohol triggers a pleasurable response in the brain.
 "Naltrexone can help uncouple alcohol and pleasure."

 Research shows that naltrexone works best for people who have already stopped drinking for at least 4 days when they begin treatment.
-You take it daily as a pill or get a monthly injection at your doctor's office.
-The medication can help you have fewer days when you drink heavily (more than five drinks) as well as drink less overall.
+You take it daily as a pill or get a monthly injection at your health care professional's office.
+The medication can help you have fewer days when you drink heavily as well as drink less overall.

 "Complete abstinence is not the only goal," Holt says.
 "It can be 30- to 60-day abstinence rates, fewer heavy-drinking days, cutting back on total number of drinks, or even fewer [alcohol-related] ER visits."